 - The trademark has an earlier application day than your application.

-You have now opened the basic search page.
-A search on ATMOSS is not as easy as ABC.
-It will not suffice to type in ‘So French So Chic’ in the first Word/Image box to complete a comprehensive search.
-Rather, you may have to attempt a series of searches to ensure that an identical or deceptively similar image or name to your brand has not been previously trademark.
+To get the most accurate and comprehensive results, you may have to attempt a series of searches to ensure that an identical or deceptively similar image or name to your brand has not been previously trademarked.

 There are 45 different classes that you may pick from.
 Classes 1-34 are goods; classes 34-45 are services.
 To determine what class your services or goods belong to, you may like to use IP Australia’s search engine or browse the list.

 You should only pick the classes that refer to your core activity.
-For example, ‘So French So Fruity’ would not include class 35 for ‘advertising, business management, business administration, office functions’, although they may be part of its day to day workflow.
+For example, ‘Puzzler’ would not include class 35 for ‘advertising, business management, business administration, office functions’, although they may be part of its day to day workflow.

 For another trademark to be an obstacle, the trademark must still be valid.
 If the trademark’s status is registered or pending, it is likely to be an obstacle; if the trademark is refused, removed or never registered, it unlikely to be an obstacle.

 You may like to use the ‘Trademark Status’ drop down menu to filter.